 |Problem: Time and schedule demands on returning students,

-workers, professionals.
-Failure to understand or feel the need for readjusting to a person's own
+workers, and professionals.
+Failure to understand or feel the need to readjust to a person's own

 Solution: Frequently, people underestimate reentry stresses.
 Maximize your short-term mission trip investment with follow-up and debriefing.
 Provide reentry devotional Bible studies that include helpful reentry questions.